 Overall, Honda Bay is really, really, really crowded and the snorkeling is not that great.
 The visibility is bad and 80% of the reef is dead.
-So, in my opinion, when visiting Palawan, you can skip Honda Bay and spend more time in Port Barton or Taytay.
-The island hopping there is much better and way less crowded, especially in Taytay.
+So, in my opinion, when visiting Palawan, you can skip Honda Bay and spend more time in Port Barton, Taytay. or El Nido The island hopping there is much better and way less crowded, especially in Taytay.
 Palawan has so many deserted and amazing beaches that visiting Honda Bay is just a waste of time.

-Don’t get me wrong, island hopping in Honda Bay is a nice thing to do.
+Don’t get me wrong, island hopping in Honda Bay and snorkeling in Puerto Princesa is a nice thing to do.
 The islands are pretty and the beaches paradise-like, but if you’re short on time, there are many better options in Palawan for island hopping.